-M WARNING: DISCHARGING THE ALARM BATTERY IS PERMANENT
+A WARNING: DISCHARGING THE ALARM BATTERY IS PERMANENT

-- Once the alarm battery has been discharged, it cannot be reactivated! - Once discharged, the alarm will NO LONGER DETECT SMOKE. - Once the alarm battery is discharged, the battery is depleted and the alarm will no longer function. - Once the alarm battery has been discharged, the alarm cannot be mounted onto the mounting bracket or reactivated.
+- Once the alarm battery has been discharged, it cannot be reactivated! - Once discharged, the alarm will NO LONGER DETECT SMOKE OR CO. (only combination smoke/CO models detect CO) - Once the alarm battery is discharged, the battery is depleted and the alarm will no longer function. - Once the alarm battery has been discharged, the alarm cannot be mounted onto the mounting bracket or reactivated.